phoebekaranja/Project/README.md

 ### Installing

--   Go to my Github
+-   Go to my link on Github https://github.com/phoebekaranja/Project.git

 -   Search for my name then navigate to my project name.